About Us

 We are a specialist NHS service that seeks to meet the needs of people who have a diagnosis of Myalgic Encephalomyelitis (ME) also referred to as Chronic Fatigue Syndrome (CFS).

 We offer an outpatient service throughout Suffolk and Norfolk.
-This is via face-to-face appointments, email and telephone and in a small number of cases, home visits.
+This is mainly via online group sessions.
+We also provide a limited offer of telephone, video or face-to-face appointments where appropriate.
+We provide home visits in a very small number of cases.

 What do we provide?